 Oliver Lutz Radtke can English very well

 The first thing that struck me about this book was its title: what did “Welcome To Presence” even mean?
-After digging through the first pages, we find out that it’s in fact an example of “Chinglish”, the faulty use of English by Chinese people.
-Failed communication can be funny sometimes.
-You get the picture.
+After reading through the initial pages, I learned that it was an example of “Chinglish”, the faulty use of English by Chinese speakers.
+I guess this can be funny sometimes.

-But here’s what you probably didn’t know: OLR’s obsession with this forgivable flaw (after all, we Germans say “handy” when we mean “mobile phone”, and isn’t that somehow “Germanglish” as well?) goes deep.
-So deep in fact that he has apparently published books before in which he collected nothing but absurd examples of “Chinglish”.
+The problem is that Radtke’s obsession with this forgivable flaw goes deep.
+So deep in fact that he has apparently published other books in which he collects nothing but the most absurd examples of “Chinglish”.
 Oh well.

 China – a deviation?

-OLR sometimes left me under the impression that European (German?) culture was supposed to be the accepted standard, while Chinese (Beijing?) culture was a sort of deviation.
+Radtke sometimes left me with the impression that European culture was supposed to be the accepted standard, while Chinese culture was merely a sort of deviation.
 I don’t think he necessarily meant it that way, so it’s all the more regrettable.

 Radtke’s feat of living in China isn’t much.
 His storytelling is okay, while his writing style is just okayish.
 Read past the “humorous” parts, and some of his observations and insights are actually valuable.